asb2m10/plugincollider/README.md

 # TODO

 - [ ] more accurate handling of "WorldLock" - espacially for OSC messages
-- [ ] implement /midi and /velocity from DAW midi message
+- [x] implement /note and /amp from DAW midi message
 - [ ] more accurate OSC DAW timing
 - [ ] *macOS* enable Plugincollider to use SuperCollider scsynth plugin that the user previously installed
 - [x] *Windows* bundle sndfile.dll within the plugin installation